dkrishnaveni26/How-to-prepare-Paneer-Butter-Masala/index.md

 ### Preparation of Paneer Butter Masala:

-Below are the preliminary steps to be taken before starting the preparation:
+Below are the preliminary steps to be taken before starting the recipe:

 #### Pre-requisites:
-- 	Soak cashews in lukewarm water for *20 minutes* before starting the recipe.
+- 	Soak cashews in lukewarm water for *20 minutes*.
 -	Chop *250 grams* paneer into bite size cubes.
 -	Peel ginger skin and finely chop the peeled ginger and garlic cloves.
 -	Coarsely slice Onion and roughly chop Tomato.

 #### Step by Step instructions:
 1. Heat 2 tablespoon Oil in a pan over medium flame and add finely chopped Garlic and Ginger.
 Sauté for a minute until the raw flavour disappears.
-2. Add sliced Onion, chopped Tomatoes, soaked Cashews to the same pan and sauté occasionally until Tomato softens and cover the pan for about *5 - 7 minutes*.
+2. Add sliced Onion, chopped Tomato, soaked Cashews to the same pan and sauté occasionally until Tomato softens and cover the pan for about *5 - 7 minutes*.
 3. After 5 - 7 minutes, remove the pan out of heat and let it cool down to room temperature followed by blending the mixture into a smooth paste.
 4. Melt 3 tablespoon Butter in the same pan and add 1 tablespoon chilli powder.
-5. Add the smooth paste to the pan, add salt to taste and stir the gravy for a minute.
+5. Add the smooth paste to the pan, add salt to taste and stir the curry for a minute.
 6. Cover the pan with a lid for about *10 minutes*.
 7. After 10 minutes open the lid, add chopped paneer, and cook for about 3-5 minute.
 8. Remove the curry from heat and garnish with freshly chopped coriander.